Seoul, South Korea Expat Finality

 What were my plans for returning to the United States was a recurring question she asked?
 To be completely honest, I wanted to stay in South Korea and open up my business, however, I hadn’t planned on the learning curve of opening a small business.
 I thought I knew social media!
 I had a Twitter and a Facebook account.
 Only one tiny little detail, I had never created a Facebook Ad, boosted a post or knew the benefits of having a Facebook page vs. a Facebook Group.

 In the next coming months, I would learn all of the above.
-In fact, I’m still learning, using Lynda courses, books, small business organizations, and other travel blogs.
-I sometimes can’t shut my mind off at night just thinking about my to-do lists.
+In fact, I’m still learning, using Lynda courses, books, small business organizations and other travel blogs, I sometimes can’t shut my mind off at night just thinking about my todo lists.

 What could I do at the present moment?
-What could I do once school was over at the end of May which was only two weeks away?
+What could I do once school was over at the end May which was only two weeks away?
 I didn’t want to accept the fact yet that I would have to return.
 I looked into the possibility of finding a place to stay.
-I figured I could do it since I had gotten used to living in a small space and I had a place to do laundry.
+I figured I could do it since I had gotten used to living in a small space and I had found a way to do laundry.

 Final Classroom Dinner

 Finals once again came to an end, and my classmates and I decided to go out to eat at a nearby Italian restaurant aptly named “Pasta” close to the school.
 I went to this restaurant several times before when I had one of my lazy Sunday moments of not wanting to go too far from the dormitory.